What Is a Cash Offer in Real Estate? Here’s What You Need to Know

 A cash offer in real estate simply means that the buyer does not finance the purchase with a mortgage.
 Typically, the buyer has the total sale amount in their bank account and purchases the house with a check or wire transfer.

 You might not think that many people have the liquid assets to purchase a home for cash.
-But, all-cash sales are becoming increasingly popular, accounting for almost 37.2% of single-family home and condo sales in Q3 2024, according to real estate data company ATTOM.
+But, all-cash sales are becoming increasingly popular.
+In 2024, nearly 39% of single-family home and condo sales were made with cash, roughly one in three transactions.
+This marked an increase from 38.1% in 2023 and was the highest share recorded since 2013, according to real estate data company ATTOM.

 Thanks to cash offers, many buyers were able to win bids and save money on interest.
-Cash transactions often lead to a quicker closing process, which entices sellers to accept such bids.
+Cash transactions often lead to a quicker closing process, making them more appealing to sellers.

 If you’re considering buying or selling a home for cash, it’s important to remember that a cash deal doesn’t necessarily negate closing costs.
 These costs are generally lower in a cash sale than in a traditional sale, but they still need to be covered.